 - All on-campus community programs have been canceled (virtual only) - The campus will not host any conferences or events open to those outside the Maritime College Community.
-Events will re-start only once the state and region deem it is safe and promulgates policies and protocols. - If athletic events are permitted, no non-Maritime College Community spectators will be allowed to attend.
+Events will re-start only once the state and region deem it is safe and promulgates policies and protocols. - There will be no formal conference or non-conference athletic team schedules for the fall semester.
+Upon their return to campus, student-athletes will start to work out with their coaches in small groups.
 Special cleaning protocols will be put in place for the locker room and athletic van cleaning. - We are reviewing policies and protocols for outside food deliveries.

 When on-campus operations re-start, some of the classes will be offered remotely.
 Faculty will also be given the option of teaching in class and synchronously providing remote instruction to reduce the classroom population.
 Alternatively, faculty may elect each week to hold one of two sessions remotely during their scheduled class time.
+Regardless of modality, faculty should work to maximize meaningful faculty-student interaction.